bruceon/jsworkers/README.md

 Two branches (line(\*\*) and line(\*\*\*)) execute independently and have no impact on each other.

 ### Keep input data unmodified
 jsworkers keeps the original input data unmodified, and return the result through resolved handler.
 You can check it immediately by using chaining.
-You can also check it at any time that you want.
+You can also check it at anytime that you want.
 ```
 function log(result) {
   // result parameter contains the result of each computing task